rakeshongithub/app-template/README.md

 ##Start App Locally
-`npm run startdev`
+`npm start`

 Once the gulp start run, you can access it on a browser by going to the web page [http://localhost:3010](http://localhost:3010)

-`npm run startdev` will take care of `sass to css` conversion and auto refresh the browser on every change in html and css file.
+`npm run startdev` will take care of `sass to css` compilation and auto refresh the browser on every change in html and css file.

 ##Gulp Commands
-`npm run startdev` - run application locally.
+`npm start` - run application locally.

 `npm run clean` - run to clean build folder.